Chili Oil Chicken Wings

 How to make chili oil chicken wings

-Get your grill or smoker set up to cook at 350°F. Allow 20 minutes for the grill to preheat.
+Set your grill or smoker to 350°F for cooking.
+Allow 20 minutes for the grill to preheat.

 If you bought whole chicken wings, separate the drums and flats by cutting each part of the wing with a sharp knife at the knuckle.